carlspeight/quantiacs-matlab-doc/README.md

 # quantiacs-matlab-doc
 Documentation for Quantiacs Matlab Toolbox.

-For the lastest version of documentation, please visit [Quantiacs Matlab Toolbox documentation] (http://quantiacs-matlab-toolbox-documentation.readthedocs.io/en/latest/).
+For the lastest version of documentation, please visit [Quantiacs Matlab Toolbox documentation](http://quantiacs-matlab-toolbox-documentation.readthedocs.io/en/latest/).

-Documentation created using [Sphinx](http://www.sphinx-doc.org/en/stable/) and hosted by [Read the Docs](https://readthedocs.org/).
+Documentation is created using [Sphinx](http://www.sphinx-doc.org/en/stable/) and hosted by [Read the Docs](https://readthedocs.org/).